-Try baking some sourdough this September.
+Try baking some sourdough.
 Once you get started it is not difficult; it takes me literally five-minutes every morning.

 Sourdough bread stays fresh much longer by the way and is far less likely to go mouldy.
 For one day only, you can keep it in a plastic bag but, for longer periods, paper is better.
 If you bake daily as we do, it makes no difference.

-Slice any left over and freeze it in a sealed-bag.
+Slice any leftover and freeze it in a sealed-bag.
 You can pop it straight into the toaster.
-Or simply crumble stale bits and use it to mop up a soup or stew; you won't even know that it's old sourdough bread.
+Or simply crumble stale bits and use it to mop up a soup or stew; you won't even know that it is old sourdough bread.

-Many of us have given up on pizza, much as we love it; the bloating and even frank pain and feeling of rocks in the belly are just too much.
+Many of us have given up on pizza, much as we love it; the bloating and even frank pain and feeling of rocks in the belly is just too much.